Signal Aspects and Indications — Principal Running Signals

 A distant signal is usually placed far enough (2km or so) to the rear of the stop signal it protects that when it is at Caution a train at the maximum speed for the section can brake safely to a halt before the stop signal.
 Otherwise, the Caution indication may be replicated further back by using more than one distant until the rearmost distant at Caution is at sufficient distance from the stop signal.

-Gate distant
+Gate Distant

 Distant signals may also be provided to the rear of gate signals, in which case they are known as gate distant signals and have the 'G' marker just like gate stop signals.
 However, a distant signal may act as a distant signal for both a normal stop signal as well as a gate signal.

-n rare cases distant signals may be mounted on the same mast as the last stop signal of a station or a gate stop signal.
+In rare cases distant signals may be mounted on the same mast as the last stop signal of a station or a gate stop signal.
 In such cases the distant signal operates with the additional restriction that its indication can never be less restrictive than that of the stop signal.

 A distant signal showing the Proceed indication (clear) is also known as a 'distant green' from its colour-light indication.